Corals Profile – Live Coral for Saltwater Reef Aquariums

 • Diet

 Most corals can gain adequate food from lighting, like zooxanthellate corals.
 Nonetheless, some corals need manual feeding.
 Generally, plankton, frozen coral food, dry coral food, and liquid food are available food sources for corals.
 Plankton includes phytoplankton (e.g. diatoms) and zooplankton (e.g. brine shrimp).
-While most frozen coral foods are meaty ones, like Brine shrimp and Mysis shrimp.
+Most frozen coral foods are meaty ones, like Brine shrimp and Mysis shrimp.
 Take SPS corals as an example, they can get nutrients from intense light.
-But adding amino acids is helpful for tissue growth and then enhances their colors.
+However, adding amino acids is helpful for tissue growth and then enhances their colors.
 Besides that, it is best to reduce water movement when feeding the corals.
 Then corals can catch the food easier.

 Easy types of corals for a reef tank